Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Evaluation Details

-\paragraph{Compare to iterative DPO.} We further compare our Omni-DPO framework against the iterative DPO method by~\citet{Online_DPO_R1_2025} on the math reasoning tasks, which uses the same training setups and training datasets as Omni-DPO.As shown in~\cref{tab:math_compare_result}, although iterative DPO uses seven iterations, which is equivalent to seven times the data used by Omni-DPO, the iterative DPO approach is outperformed by Omni-DPO on almost all the benchmarks and the final average performance, highlighting the overall effectiveness of Omni-DPO.\footnote{The details of the iterative DPO method and its implementation can be found in \href{https://efficient-unicorn-451.notion.site/Online-DPO-R1-Unlocking-Effective-Reasoning-Without-the-PPO-Overhead-1908b9a70e7b80c3bc83f4cf04b2f175}{the official blog}.}
+We also compare Uni-DPO with more advanced methods, as summarized in~\cref{tab:math_compare_result}.
+We first consider the Iterative DPO method proposed by~\citet{Online_DPO_R1_2025} on mathematical reasoning tasks, which adopts the same training setups and training datasets as Uni-DPO.
+Although Iterative DPO performs seven DPO iterations, which use about seven times the training data as Uni-DPO, it is still outperformed by Uni-DPO on almost all benchmarks as well as in terms of the final average score, highlighting the overall effectiveness of Uni-DPO.

+In addition, we compare Uni-DPO with RL-based approaches such as Eurus2-PRIME~\citep{Eurus_2_PRIME_2025}, OpenReasoner~\citep{Open_reasoner_zero_2025}, SimpleRL~\citep{Simplerl_zoo_2025}, Dr. GRPO (Oat-Zero-7B)~\citep{Dr_GRPO_2025}, and PPO~\citep{PPO_2017}.
+Uni-DPO outperforms Eurus2-PRIME, OpenReasoner, and SimpleRL on nearly all benchmarks and achieves an overall score that is on par with the model trained with PPO, while enjoying a much simpler and more efficient training procedure.\footnote{Details of the Iterative DPO method and its implementation can be found in \href{https://efficient-unicorn-451.notion.site/Online-DPO-R1-Unlocking-Effective-Reasoning-Without-the-PPO-Overhead-1908b9a70e7b80c3bc83f4cf04b2f175}{the official blog}.
+The SFT, RAFT, DPO, Iterative DPO, PPO-MATH7500, and PPO models reported in~\cref{tab:math_compare_result} are all from the Iterative DPO work, while the Eurus2-SFT and Eurus2-PRIME models are taken from~\citet{Eurus_2_PRIME_2025}.}

-\paragraph{Model size scalability.} As shown in the main paper~\cref{subfig:scale_up_alpaca,subfig:scale_up_arena}, Omni-DPO consistently outperforms SimPO~\cite{SimPO_2024} across a range of model sizes, demonstrating its effectiveness at scale.~\cref{tab:textual_qwen_scale_up_result} provides a detailed breakdown of these results, comparing SimPO and Omni-DPO performance metrics for each model variant.\footnote{Due to the high costs associated with the extensive GPT-4o~\cite{GPT_4o_2024} API calls required by the SedarEval benchmark~\cite{SedarEval_2025}, we report only partial results on this benchmark for reference.}
+\paragraph{Model size scalability.} As shown in the main paper~\cref{subfig:scale_up_alpaca_eval,subfig:scale_up_arena_hard}, Uni-DPO consistently outperforms SimPO~\citep{SimPO_2024} across a range of model sizes, demonstrating its effectiveness at scale.~\cref{tab:textual_qwen_scale_up_result} provides a detailed breakdown of these results, comparing SimPO and Uni-DPO performance metrics for each model variant.\footnote{Due to the high costs associated with the extensive GPT-4o~\citep{GPT_4o_2024} API calls required by the SedarEval benchmark~\citep{SedarEval_2025}, we report only partial results on this benchmark for reference.}

 \paragraph{Detailed statistical results.} In addition to the primary metrics,~\cref{tab:textual_statistical_result} reports further statistics, including standard errors (Std Error), confidence intervals (CI), and average response lengths (Avg. \#tokens), to illustrate the distribution and the reliability of the evaluation results.